Common Questions:

 If there is a constant wind speed of 20 mph or higher all day, then the class will be cancelled.

-If it is going to rain hard all-day then the class will be canceled.
+If it rains hard all day, the class will be canceled.

-We cancel one class each season on average due to all possible reasons including weather so the possibility of us cancelling a class is very low.
+We cancel one class each season on average for various reasons, including weather, so the possibility of us cancelling a class is very low.

 If we cancel a class, students can either reschedule the class or receive a full refund minus the cost of the course materials.